close

 The tradition continues to this day in Germany, where children leave out a shoe on the evening of December 5.
 Ideally, it should be a boot, but any old shoe will do.
 The most important thing is that it has to be freshly cleaned and polished.
 If they’ve behaved well this year, Nikolaus will fill the shoe with nuts, fruit, chocolate, sweets and maybe a couple of small gifts.

 If they have been naughty, they receive a switch (of wood), for the parents to spank their child with.
+This isn't to be taken literally, child corporal punishment has been illegal in Germany since 2000.
 In some areas, Nikolaus visits the house or the child’s school to question them about their behaviour.
 He resembles a Catholic bishop, donning a mitre and a brocade coat and holding a golden staff.

 While some religious families focus the gift-giving on Nikolaus, in order to make Christmas Day a more solemn observance of Jesus’ birth, for the vast majority December 6 is simply a preliminary round in the run-up to the main event on December 24 and 25.